How to Make Max’s Boots

 The boots Max wears in the second movie are a modified version of his boots from film one.

-More info here: https://madmaxcostumes.com/C2/max-boots.htm
+More info here: http://madmaxcostumes.com/C2/max-boots.htm

 MODIFICATIONS: